-Here are the things that I used for this work out: a smartphone, a good playlist, earbuds, running shoes, the interval timer app (free from Google Playstore), comfortable running shoes, a reasonable sports bra, a sweat towel and a water bottle.
+Here are the things that I used for this work out: a smartphone, a good playlist, earbuds, the interval timer app, comfortable running shoes, a reliable sports bra, a sweat towel, and a water bottle.

-Do not allow the THINGS to deter you.
-You don’t NEED any of those things to just get started.
-You just need shoes you’re comfortable enough to run in and the will to finish.
+Do not allow those THINGS above to deter you.
+You don’t NEED any of those things to get started.
+You just need shoes comfortable enough to run in, a sturdy sports bra, a bottle of water, and the will to finish.

 Interval Timer App Set-Up.

 If you’re using the interval timer app; set-up is relatively easy.
 Use the following settings for week one: 10-minute warm-up; 5 sets of interval cycles: low intensity 1 minute, high intensity 2 minutes; checkbox for repeat cycles, choose 2 interval cycles; rest time (between cycles) 2 minutes; cool down 10 minutes.
 If using the interval timer, listen closely to the app’s notifications.
-An alarm will sound to indicate its time for the workout to start, finish, to change interval intensity and when its time for a break.
-The sound of each alarm you will hear is unique and programmable.
+An alarm will sound to indicate its time for the workout to start, finish, to change interval intensity, and when its time for a break.
+The sound of each alarm can be programmed.
 You can tinker with this during set up.
 Make sure you finish all the way through to the last bell!